 Please tell us in one or two sentences about the most impressive thing other than

 this startup that each founder has built or achieved.

-vicapow: built an internal single sign on and permissions api company to
+vicapow: built an internal single sign on and permissions api for my company written in Node.JS to allow internal dashboard services to be written in any language.

-lxe: built a configuration interface and a c-based backend for a small-scale embedded train signaling device.
+lxe: built a configuration interface and a c-based backend for an embedded train signaling device.

 Please tell us about the time you, vicapow, most successfully hacked some (non-computer) system to your advantage.

-When I was in preschool, I hated being forced to take naps.
-One day during nap time, I snuck my way out, jumping up to unlock a padlock, and my way home.
-I was picked up police the side of the roadwho offered to give me a rid

-Please tell us about an interesting project, preferably outside of class or work, that two or more of you created together.
+When I recently moved to Berkeley, AT&T wanted me to pay a $100 installation fee plus another $100 for their proprietary modem as part of a package for the fastest connection.
+It was impossible to forgo either option.
+So, I signed up for a cheaper plan that allowed self-installation, returned the modem they shipped, bought my own modem for $34, and then instantly upgraded to the faster plan.Please tell us about an interesting project, preferably outside of class or work, that two or more of you created together.
 Include urls if possible.

+We also created the website for our college newspaper The Pitt News, although the site has since been redesigned.

 How long have the founders known one another and how did you meet?
 Have any of the founders not met in person?

 5+ years.
-We met in college during our freshman year.
+We met in college during our freshman and lived in the same dorm.

 Why did you pick this idea to work on?
 Do you have domain expertise in this area?
 How do you know people need what you're making?

+We chose this project from among other ideas we had floating around, because the implementation played to my strength in node.js and Alexy’s strength in web design.
+We don’t have domain expertise in this area nor do we know strongly people will need it.

 What's new about what you're making?
 What substitutes do people resort to because it doesn't exist yet (or they don't know about it)?

-t's simple and broadly applicable. f my friends, everyone seems to find a new use case I never even thought of.
+It's simple and broadly applicable.
+Of my friends, everyone seems to find a new use case I never even thought of.

-he closest substitutes, depending on use cases, are bit.ly, native browser bookmarks, pastebin, kippt, amazon wish lists, and readability.
+The closest substitutes, depending on use cases, are bit.ly, native browser bookmarks, pastebin, kippt, amazon wish lists, and readability.

 Who are your competitors, and who might become competitors?
 Who do you fear most?

-bit.ly. hey seem like they'd be adaptthey they needed
+bit.ly and kippt.
+They seem like they'd be able to adapt if they thought they needed to.
+Other companies doing similar things are pinterest , evernote, readability, diigo, snip.it.

 What do you understand about your business that other companies in it just don't get?

+Collecting related things is the core concept shared by all our competitors.
+Why not create a service that does only that?
+There’s no reason to force users into logging in to do this.
+It’s also easier to use.
+Just put “clickb.in/” infront of any url you want to bin.

 How do or will you make money?
 How much could you make?
 (We realize you can't know precisely, but give your best estimate.)

-e'll start by using affiliate link injection. ince bins are nestable, users provide "keywords" for the links they post. ie., clickb.in/entermainment/funny/videos/ which could possibly be used to
+We'll start by using affiliate link injection like posterous did using Viglink.
+Since bins are nestable, users provide pseudo "keywords" for the links they post. ie., clickb.in/entermainment/funny/videos/ which could possibly be used to provide content recommendations.

 If you've already started working on it, how long have you been working and how many lines of code (if applicable) have you written?